top of page

 Professor Luke is a leading linguist and was the Chair of the School of Humanities at Nanyang Technological University until 2024.
 His research focuses on conversation analysis and Chinese linguistics, examining how people use spoken language, prosody, and body movement in social interaction.
 He has extensive publications in Chinese grammar, intonation, and cross-cultural communication, and co-edited works such as Utterance Particles in Cantonese and Telephone Calls: Unity and Diversity in Conversation Across Cultures.
 Previously Head of Linguistics at the University of Hong Kong, he was awarded the President’s Chair in Linguistics at NTU in 2019 in recognition of his standing in the field of language and interaction.

-Prof Nattavudh (Nick) Powdthavee
+Nattavudh (Nick) Powdthavee

 Associate Dean for Faculty Affairs, Nanyang Technological University & Professor of Economics